stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 }
 ```

 The `Operator` field contains the operator address of the validator.
-The `FeedDelegate` field is the address of the delegate account that will be submitting price related votes and prevotes on behalf of the `Operator`.
+The `Delegatee` field is the address of the delegate account that will be submitting price related votes and prevotes on behalf of the `Operator`.

 ## State